Financial-Times/origami/README.md

 If o-tracking is running on a page which has an ftsession cookie, it will automatically add that information to the data it is tracking.

-* Automatically pickup ftsession from cookies for you.

 ``` js
 import oTracking from 'o-tracking';